Original Caprese Cake. All the family secrets, explained step by step.

 • 2 eggs (whole)

-• 3 packets vanillin (or 5 ml vanilla extract)
+• 3 packets vanillin (or 2 tsp vanilla extract)

 • 0.07 oz fine salt

-• as needed vanilla powdered sugar (to cover the surface)
+• to taste vanilla powdered sugar (to cover the surface)

-• as needed whipped cream (to accompany, optional)
+• to taste whipped cream (to accompany, optional)

-• as needed vanilla ice cream (to accompany, optional)
+• to taste vanilla ice cream (to accompany, optional)

 Steps for the Original Caprese Cake

-First, you need to toast the almonds (1st secret): take a wide aluminum pan about 14 inches in diameter (the almonds should not overlap, but be in a single layer), pour in the whole almonds with the brown skin, DO NOT peel them (2nd secret) and bake in a preheated oven at 212°F for about 14 minutes (depends on your oven).
+First, you need to toast the almonds (1st secret): take a wide aluminum pan about 14 inches in diameter (the almonds should not overlap, but be in a single layer).

 • Original Caprese Cake whole almonds

-• Let the whole almonds cool well, then chop them with a food processor in two stages: 200 g into small pieces (for 30 sec’), the remaining 300 g into fine powder (for 40 sec’) (3rd secret).
-You can perform this operation of toasting and chopping the almonds the day before to ease the preparation times.
+• Let the whole almonds cool well and then chop them with the mixer in two stages: 7 oz into small pieces (for 30 sec’) and the remaining 11 oz into a fine powder (for 40 sec’) (3rd secret).

 Original Caprese Cake chopped almonds